 When you want a promotion or a job change, the first thing you may think about is negotiating a salary increase.
-With the annual raise becoming a thing of the past, though, it may be more difficult to get one than you’d think.
-And while sure, you would rather have the cash in hand, you’re not out of luck.
-There are many other perks you can negotiate aside from your salary.
-Here are a few benefits you may want to talk to your boss about:
+But with the annual raise becoming a thing of the past, it may be more difficult to get one than you’d think.

 1. Vacation Time